cce/docnametypo/README.md

 docnamecheck -allowed-prefixes=op,asm ./...
 ```

-This allows doc comments to reference `Thing` when the function is `opThing`.
+This allows doc comments to reference `Thing` in the first word when the function is `opThing`, without flagging this as a typo.

 ### For narrative documentation styles